our world, our schools.

 Building Connections with Students: An Exploration of Anti-Racism and Strategies for Adopting Inclusive Classroom Practices

-This 3-hour introductory workshop for teachers and administrators provides a foundational understanding of anti-racism and the historical constructs that sometimes lead to misunderstanding.
-While many schools or districts may have already engaged faculty in equity, diversity, and inclusion training, anti-racism goes beyond that to delve deeper into bias, the meaning of "privilege," and common microaggressions people often unknowingly exhibit.
-Participants will learn ways to immediately begin incorporating classroom and schoolwide practices that build connections with students.
+This workshop for teachers and administrators provides a foundational understanding of anti-racism and the historical constructs that sometimes lead to misunderstanding.
+While many schools or districts may have already engaged faculty in equity, diversity, and inclusion training, anti-racism goes beyond that to delve deeper into bias and common microaggressions people often unknowingly exhibit.
+Participants will learn ways to immediately begin incorporating classroom and school-wide practices that build connections with students.

 Social Justice in the Classroom